tari-project/rfcs/src/RFC-0314-VNCSelection.md

 randomness, such as the `utxo_merkle_root`, then we don't have to do the lag by 1, and it can all be calculated in the single block.

 ## Leader selection
-The VNC leader should not be decided beforehand and must be chosen randomly only when a tx is published.
+The VNC leader should not be decided beforehand and must be chosen pseudorandomly only when a tx is published.
 We also need to select an order of leaders in the case, the first leader is offline/and or not responsive.

 $$